-The expected results of the service delivery determine the approach, and whether the service will be delivered with geographical focus or EU wide approach.
-The majority of Interact activities has an EU wide approach as this is very much appreciated giving the wider perspectives and e.g. offering the target groups with more extended peer-to-peer learning experience.
-One example of the could be the expert or thematic networks building on the capitalisation of knowledge.
-Sometimes, the geographical proximity is giving the most added value, e.g. regarding the synergies and coordination discussions within a limited geographic area.
+The expected results of the service delivery determine the approach, and whether the service will be delivered with geographical focus or with EU wide approach.
+The majority of Interact activities has an EU wide approach as this is very much appreciated giving the wider perspectives and offering the target groups with more extended peer-to-peer learning experience.
+Good examples of that are the expert or thematic communities building on the capitalisation of knowledge.
+Sometimes, the geographical proximity is giving the most added value, especially regarding the synergies and coordination discussions within a limited geographic area.

-Interact IV will support the target groups with the structural decision, having certain topics mirrored in all Offices.
+Interact is supporting the target audiences with the structural approach to have certain topics mirrored in all Offices.
 For example, the generic programme and project management or financial management expertise is in the core competence in all Offices, even though the further specialisation may occur for efficiency.
 After all the Offices are designing and implementing services in cooperation, pooling the expert resources from all offices.
 For some topics the most efficient way to deliver the services is to focus the competences and skills in one Office only (Office specialisation).
 Some examples of this are for example Jems, Interreg portal, keep.eu database or EC coordination where the majority of the required resources are allocated to one Office.